 Outside of work, Callum enjoys all things sport and is one of the very few remaining Charlton Athletic season ticket holders.

-Sam is a Civil Practice Junior and assists Callum in the Employment team with diary management, allocation of work, fee negotiations, attending fixing appointments
+Sam is a Civil Practice Assistant and assists Callum in the Employment team with diary management, allocation of work, fee negotiations, attending fixing appointments

-He clerks in the following practice areas: Employment & Discrimination, Professional Discipline, Media & Defamation.
+He clerks in the following practice areas: Employment & Discrimination, Professional Discipline.

 He joined Doughty Street Chambers in January 2017 and in June 2017, Sam passed the IBC’s Advanced Award in Chambers Administration.